ASSERT-KTH/CodRep/README.md

 Explanation of the output of `evaluate.py`:
 * `Total files`: Number of prediction tasks in datasets
 * `Average error`: A measurement of the errors of your prediction, as defined in **Loss function** below.
 This is the only measure used to win the competition.
-* `Top k accuracy`: The percentage of correct answers in your top k predictions.
-As such, `Top 1 accuracy` is the percentage of perfect predictions in your top-1 prediction.
-We give the accuracy because it is easily understandable, however, it is not suitable for the competition itself, because it does not has the right properties (explained in `Loss function` below).
+* `Recall@k`: The percentage of predictions where the correct answer is in your top k predictions.
+As such, `Recall@1` is the percentage of perfect predictions.
+We give the recall because it is easily understandable, however, it is not suitable for the competition itself, because it does not has the right properties (explained in `Loss function` below).

 ## Loss function